concordchat-legacy/concord-api/README.md

 # Abuse Protection
-Ekranoplan has been made to allow as little abuse of the API as possible and use as little database calls as needed. to try and avoid DDOS Attacks we recommend using [cloudflare](https://cloudflare.com).
+Ekranoplan has been made to allow as little abuse of the API as possible and use as little database calls as needed.
+To try and avoid DDoS Attacks we recommend using [cloudflare](https://cloudflare.com).

 # Running